 --Anna E. Arnold, A History of Kansas (1915)

 This exhibit is currently under development.
-Exhibit pages will be added throughout fall 2020 and spring 2021.
 Please return to view additional exhibit pages as they are developed.

 Religion has a strong presence in Kansas.
 The earliest inhabitants, American Indians of several nations, held spiritual beliefs that permeated their lives so completely they could not be separated from any other part of their being.
 The first Europeans to tread Kansas soil, the Spanish explorers, had in their number several priests – including the first Christian martyr in America.
 As the United States frontier reached the Great Plains, missionaries came to serve soldiers at scattered forts and attempted to convert Native nations.
 The settlers who swarmed into the territory when the country opened Kansas to general settlement in 1854 established churches as one of their first orders of business.
 And so things remained -- and changed -- as new religious groups made and continue to make their homes in the state.
 Kansas religions are numerous and diverse, and the state continues to have the strong religiosity that characterized it from the start.